Joint State and Sparse Input Estimation in Linear Dynamical Systems: Introduction

 \subsection{Contributions}

 This paper focuses on the problem~3 mentioned above and develops two approaches that impose sparsity on the estimated control inputs using the exponential family of prior distributions.
 Our specific contributions are as follows: \begin{itemize} \item \emph{Regularizer-based approach:} In the first approach, presented in \Cref{sec:reg_RKS}, we integrate the sparsity-promoting priors in the maximum a posteriori (MAP) estimator of the system's state and inputs.
 We use two priors, leading to $\ell_1$-regularized and reweighted $\ell_2$-regularized optimization problems.
 Our method relies on Kalman filtering and smoothing, which results in a low-complexity algorithm for estimating the states and sparse inputs. \item \emph{Bayesian learning-based approach:} Under the second approach, described in \Cref{sec:Bayesian} we use hierarchial Gaussian priors to induce sparsity.
 We explore two techniques here.
 In the first technique, we use Gaussian priors with unknown variances (as hyperparameters) to promote sparsity, inspired by the SBL framework.
 We then rely on the type-II maximum likelihood estimation combined with Kalman smoothing to determine the states and sparse inputs.
 In the second technique, we develop a variational Bayesian (VB)-based approach to group the prior parameters and unknown states and inputs as unobserved variables, which are inferred via their posterior distributions. \item \emph{Comparison and extension:} We analyze and derive the time and memory complexities of both approaches in \Cref{sec:comparison}.
 Our empirical studies in \Cref{sec:simulation} indicate that the Bayesian learning-based algorithms outperform the regularizer-based approach.
 Further, unlike the classical sparse recovery setting, the SBL-based algorithm has lower complexity compared to the regularizer-based approach.
 Further, we extend the two approaches to the case of jointly sparse control inputs and present a similar analysis. \end{itemize} Overall, we present novel approaches for joint state and input estimation, exploiting the sparsity in the control inputs.
 Unlike the conventional approach, these sparsity-aware algorithms can accurately estimate the states and inputs even in the low-dimensional measurement regime, where the observation matrix $\bs{D}_k$ is column rank deficient.
+We also note that, in our problem, the input dimension is $m$ and the state dimension is $n$, and the system evolution is observed over $K$ time steps.
+At each time step, we collect an observation of dimension $p$, resulting in a total of $Kp$ observations.
+Therefore, we must recover $K(n+m)$ unknowns from $Kp$ equations, where $p \ll n+m$.
+Without structural assumptions like input sparsity, the problem is highly underdetermined and lacks a unique solution.
+By exploiting input sparsity using sparse recovery techniques and temporal correlation in the state sequence via KS, we achieve highly accurate state and input recovery, despite the system being underdetermined.
+The integration of sparse signal recovery techniques with the Kalman smoothing framework is the key innovation of our work.
+In summary, our paper bridges sparse signal processing and control theory, by employing different variants and techniques of sparse signal recovery within the KS framework and advancing both fields through new algorithmic developments.